End of siege of Azovstal is near as hundreds of wounded Ukrainian troops evacuated

 Whilst the evacuation was taking place, Russian armed forces also shelled Lviv oblast in Western Ukraine.
 Heavy explosions were reported, some of the worst in Lviv since the start of the invasion on February 24.

-The Lviv Oblast Governor Maksym Kozytsky claimed the Yavoriv District’s military training ground was targeted but Ukraine’s air defences successfully deterred the attacks.
+The Lviv Oblast governor, Maksym Kozytsky, claimed the Yavoriv District’s military training ground was targeted but Ukraine’s air defences successfully deterred the attacks.